Yashashree113/freshersbatch-oct16/README.txt

 This file consists of three assignments: HTML assignment, CSS assignment and Javascript assignment.
 All the assignments are in one folder.
 Assignment files have been created.
-Assignment files are deleted after merging.